jackskennel/jackskennel/README.md

 `undergrad in CS & linguistics @ UIUC.`

-`formal semantics and general compling enjoyer.`
+`formal semantics and compling enjoyer.`